abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 -->

-Human perception is functorial
+Human perception might be functorial
 ---

-We saw that, aside from being a category-theoretic concept, functors are connected to many disciplines that study the human mind such as logic, linguistics, semiotics and the like.
-Why is it so?
-Recently, I wrote a [blog post about using logic to model real-life thinking](/logic-thought)) where I tackle the "unreasonable effectiveness" of functors (and "maps" in general), where I argue that human perception, human thinking, is functorial.

-My thesis is that to perceive the world around us, we are going through a bunch of functors that go from more raw "low-level" mental models to more abstract "high-level" ones.
+As we saw, in addition to category theory, functors apper in many disciplines that study the human mind, such as logic, linguistics, semiotics and the like.
+I thought about why is it so in a [blog post](/logic-thought) that I wrote.
+My response to that question is that human perception, human thinking, is itself functorial: to perceive the world around us, we are going through a bunch of functors that go from more raw "low-level" mental models to more abstract "high-level" ones.

 We may say that perception starts with raw sensory data.
-From it, we go, (using a functor) to a category containing some basic model of how the world works (one that tells us where are we in space, how many objects are we seeing etc.).
-Then we are connecting this model to another, even more abstract model, which provides us with a higher-level view of the situation that we are in, and so on.
+From it, we go, (using a functor) to a category containing some basic model of how the world works, mapping the objects we are seeing to some concepts that we formed in our mind.

 ![Perception is functorial](../10_functors/chain.svg)

-You can view this as a progression from simpler to more abstract from categories with less morphisms to categories with more morphisms --- we start with the category of pieces of sensory data that have no connections between one another, and proceed to another category where some of these pieces of data are connected.
-Then, we transfer this structure in another category with even more connections.
+Then we are connecting this model to another, even more abstract model (or models), which provide us with a higher-level overview of the situation that we are in, again using functorial connection (technically these are functors from subcategories).

 ![Perception is functorial](../10_functors/logic_thought.svg)

+You can view this as a progression of connections that go from simpler to more abstract (i.e. from categories with less morphisms to categories with more morphisms).

+These connections are functorial in nature, because they work purely in terms of *structure*: the idea of a given object has nothing in common with the object itself (e.g. the idea of a biscuit isn't round, sweet etc).
+What ideas have in common with the objects of representation is that the connections they have between one another mimic some connections a real-life buiscuit has with other objects.

-All this is, of course, just a speculation, but we might convince yourself that there is some basis for it, especially after we see how significant functors are for the mathematical structures that we saw before.
+All this is, of course, just a speculation.
+But we might convince yourself that there is some basis for it, especially after we see how significant functors are for the mathematical structures that we saw before.

 Functors in monoids
 ===